thatgirlAm/sky_denied_WEB_APP/README.md

 2. Copy the content of the `.env.example` file.
 3. Create a new file named `.env` in the same folder (`./back`).
 4. Paste the copied content into the new `.env` file.
+5. Fill the database username and password with the credentials we provided you.

 ### Two Ways to Build the Project